 This section of the report has been further divided into the following subsections.

 This subsection explains how remote software upgrades are a major driver for smart home products and their benefits, such as providing access to new consumer features.
 It also discusses the difficulties associated with remote software upgrades and talks about how this market received a major boost during the COVID-19 pandemic.
+However, it also adds that since the pandemic, economic conditions and consumer confidence have significantly reduced, indicating that consumers will be more cautious towards making retail purchases, especially for luxurious and costly products.

 This subsection charts the connectivity technologies (including Wi-Fi, Ethernet, Bluetooth technology, and cellular communication) that many smart home devices rely on to remain compatible with smartphones.

 This subsection defines Matter and Thread, and then explains how the use of both these solutions has accelerated the prospects of growth and adoption of smart home devices.
+It further adds that recent updates have focused on improving user experience and encouraging use in new device types, and that the ecosystem has been broadened to cover new major device types, such as solar panels, batteries, water heaters, and heat pumps, and adds energy management features.

 It explains how consumer webcams and baby monitors are susceptible to security threats (like hacking) and how vendors such as Nest and Hangzhou Xiongmai have both suffered from high-profile security breaches in the past.